sagemath/sage/src/doc/en/reference/databases/index.rst

 Databases
 =========

-Sage includes mathematical databases as either standard or optional packages, and provides convenient interfaces for easy access to the databases.
+Sage includes mathematical databases as standard or optional packages, and provides convenient interfaces for easy access to the databases.

 Standard databases